 Turned the crock pot down to stay warm till we were ready to eat.
 The pork was spicy and sweet.
 We made sandwiches out of the pork and added some cheese and BBQ sauce to the pork.

-It was a little bit of heaven with our Indiana sweet corn and tomato pasta salad.
+The pulled pork sandwiches were a little bit of heaven with our Indiana sweet corn and caprese salad

 - 6-7 Pound Pork Shoulder or Boston Butt